Infoblox-PS/ibx-sdk/README.md

 # Overview

-A collection of basic tools and functions used by other integrations written by Infoblox Professional Services.
-This collection also contains scripts that perform various functions.
-These scripts are written as functioning examples.

-# NIOS API

-## WAPI Module Overview
+Welcome to the Basic API Toolkit for Infoblox Products.
+This toolkit contains the following:

-The `wapy.py` is a Python class library designed for interacting with the Infoblox NIOS Web API (WAPI).
-The primary class,
+* Python wrapper for Infoblox NIOS Web RESTful API or WAPI
-`WAPI`, extends `requests.sessions.Session` and provides functionalities for session management, data retrieval, file operations, and service management

-## FILEOP Module Overview

-The `fileop.py` module provides a suite of functions for managing file operations in the context of the Infoblox Web API (WAPI).
-These functions are designed to be used within the `WAPI` class and handle various file-related tasks such as configuration file downloads, CSV exports and imports, grid backups and restorations, and log file management.

-## Grid Services Module Overview

-The `Grid Services` module in Python provides functions to interact with and manage services in an Infoblox Grid environment.
-It includes capabilities to restart services, update their status, and retrieve the status of service restarts.
+* Suite of core Python scripts and tools
+* Full documentation

+The Basic API Toolkit is a designed collection of Python classes and methods tailored for streamlined and effective interaction.
+This toolkit is developed with a focus on simplicity and efficiency, enabling users to perform a variety of API actions essential for integrations with Infoblox Products.

+The Basic API Toolkit is crafted to accommodate users at different levels of expertise.
+It offers an intuitive interface for beginners, while still providing the robust functionality that experienced developers require.
+The toolkit is an ideal solution for automating network management tasks, ensuring seamless integration with diverse systems and workflows.

+Included in this toolkit are several practical script and tools that illustrate the application of its methods in real-world scenarios.
+These scripts are intended to provide users with a clear understanding of how the toolkit can be utilized to its full potential, demonstrating its versatility and effectiveness in various use cases.

+We invite you to explore the capabilities of the Basic API Toolkit.
+Our goal is to deliver a toolkit that is not only reliable and efficient but also adaptable to the dynamic requirements of contemporary network environments.

 # Contributing

 ## Testing

 Testing is a requirement for contributing code to this project.
 You're expected to write test cases which "covers" your code additions, changes, and/or deletions.
-This section describes how to setup, configure and implement testing of the Basic API Toolkit.
+This section describes how to set up, configure, and implement testing of the Basic API Toolkit.

 ### Software Requirements

 Install the following set of Python modules for testing:

 * coverage
 * pytest
 * pytest-env